chaonan99/chaonan99.github.io/_posts/2016-08-31-how-to-add-equation-on-github-markdown-file.md

 # Sublime plug-in for this
 There is no way for a programmer to do these foolish steps by hand!
 We always try to solve these easy problem by raising a much more difficult problem...
 Anyway, here comes the sublime plug-in to do this job for us (I'm a heavy sublime user).
 If you know nothing about how to write a sublime plug-in, [here](https://clarknikdelpowell.com/blog/creating-sublime-text-3-plugins-part-1/) is a good start.
 Yet to implement a practicable plug-in is really difficult.

-Here I wrote an easy sublime plug-in [here](https://github.com/chaonan99/Latex2Picture).
+[Here](https://github.com/chaonan99/Latex2Picture) I wrote an easy sublime plug-in.
 It can do those steps above for you automatically just after pressing a hot key.

 {% highlight Python %}